4 Convenient Pontoon Boat Bathrooms for When You Gotta Go

 Weight: 11.5 lbs (with empty tanks)

-Flush Method: This portable toilet is standard-sized—meaning it’s the same size as a standard, residential toilet—and it has a bellow-type flush.
+Flush Method: This portable toilet is standard-sized, which means that it's the same size as a standard residential toilet with a bellow-type flush.

 The tank's top half has a removable cap to fill the flush tank with fresh water.
 The bellow pump flushes the water into the tank for the waste removal.

-Cleaning Method: With side latches securing the bottom waste tank to the above freshwater tank.
-But on the back of the waste tank, the removable cap is removed for emptying.
+Cleaning Method: Side latches secure the bottom waste tank to the above freshwater tank.
+On the back of the waste tank, the cap can be removed for emptying.